 Preventative care for your pet is critical to maintaining their overall health and avoiding unwanted and even life-threatening illness.
 In most cases, preventative care requires a routine visit to your vet to complete a wellness exam, get needed vaccinations, treat or test for potential parasites, and receive prescription medications.

 “Just because it’s routine doesn’t mean it’s not essential,” Animal Humane Society’s Chief Veterinarian, Dr. Graham Brayshaw, noted.
+The health issues your pet could encounter without routine care are nothing to sneeze at.

 Keep your pet happy and healthy by focusing on these three areas of preventative care.